OrbitCo/magnoliaV1/README.md

 Your site's admin mode is available under http://www.yourdomain.com/admin.
 Admin access: what you have input during step 9.2. as described above.

-*View the Dating Pro Academy for tips of the site configuration and management:* [Academy](https://help.datingpro.com/)

 ------------------------------